 Use the 529 Grandparent Loophole to Maximize College Savings

-Use a 529 plan to fund a grandchild’s education without impacting their financial aid eligibility.
+The 529 grandparent loophole can fund a grandchild’s education without impacting their financial aid eligibility.

-Using a 529 plan can be a great way to save for your grandkids’ college education, and accounts now have an added benefit, thanks to the FAFSA Simplification Act, an overhaul of the processes and systems used to award federal student aid.
-The simplification, which removed over two-thirds of questions previously asked, lets grandparents with 529 accounts take advantage of what’s called the “grandparent loophole.”
+A 529 plan can be a great way to save for your grandkids’ college education, and they are now easier to use in concert with financial aid.
+Thanks to the FAFSA Simplification Act, the notoriously frustrating process of applying for student aid has been streamlined.
+The simplification act removed over two-thirds of the questions on the FAFSA form.
+Best yet, the FAFSA now lets grandparents with 529 accounts take advantage of the “grandparent loophole" to fund a child's education without derailing their financial aid application.

 But are you taking advantage of this powerful back-to-school savings strategy?
 According to a study from Edward Jones, half of Americans don’t know what a 529 plan is and fewer than a quarter have one.
 If you're one of these individuals, you could be missing out on several benefits, including tax-free growth, the opportunity to roll over unused funds into a Roth IRA and the ability to use the grandparent loophole to fund a grandchild’s education without impacting their financial aid eligibility.